REACHING KIDS BEFORE DRUGS DO!

 LTM’s Student Awareness Program is unique.
 Our events are delivered by people who have been personally affected by Substance Use Disorder (SUD).
 We combine storytelling with fact-based material to deliver a compelling anti-drug message that keeps students engaged.

-LTM has spoken to more than 50,000 students in the Chicago area over the past five years.
+LTM has spoken to more than 60,000 students in the Chicago area over the past seven years.
 We survey students after each event and use the feedback to evaluate effectiveness.
 An impressive 83.47% of students that completed the survey indicated that they were more likely to speak up and help someone!
 Students taking action means we are making a difference in our community.

 Here are a actual comments we received from students that participated in the LTM Student Awareness Program: